1. The Gift and the Shirt380Please respect copyright.PENANAH8IMR2Ym2X

 Still, I ran into people.
 Adults looked at me with disgust, frowning, shouting that I was indecent.
 Little girls pointed and laughed; boys jeered, howling behind me.
 Each taunt felt like a knife — a reminder of what I’d lost, and that I hadn’t been able to do a damn thing.

-With every pedal, my chest burned — not from the sun, but from humiliation and rage.
+With every pedal, my chest burned — humiliation and rage twisting tight inside me.
 I got home trying not to meet anyone’s eyes.
-Went straight to my room, shut the door, sat on the edge of the bed, staring at the floor.
-I felt this hollow pain inside — fury and shame all mixed — like they hadn’t just taken a shirt, but ripped out something deeper: pride, dignity, everything that made me stand tall.
+I went straight to my room, shut the door, and sat on the edge of the bed, staring at the floor.
+A hollow pain gripped me — fury and shame all mixed — like they hadn’t just taken a shirt, but ripped out something deeper: pride, dignity, everything that made me stand tall.

 Years later, I understood: I’d done the right thing.
 Life — keeping your head attached — matters more than any piece of clothing.
 But to that fourteen-year-old kid, that sunny March afternoon was brutal.
 Pride, dignity — all crushed in one go.
 Fear, rage, helplessness tangled up tight.